Divider

 The signalling system we use is designed to prevent more than one train being on the “single line” at a time.
 The train driver must have a token before entering the section of line, and the machine that issues these in the signal box at one end of the section of line is linked to the machine at the next signal box, and also with the signals, and so “blocks” the line to any other train.

-Can I dine on the Bluebell Railway?
+Can I dine on The Bluebell Railway?

 Yes, we run a variety of dining services, including The Golden Arrow, Afternoon Tea and Fish & Chip Suppers, on selected dates throughout the year.
 Please visit our webpage for information regarding current Bluebell Railway services.